-By way of background, I’m 41, been TTC-ing for as long as I remember.
-I have just emerged from cycle #6 (failed) and have all kinds of fertility misadventures, including an ectopic that was caught pretty late.
+By way of background, I’m 42, been TTC-ing for as long as I remember.
+I have just emerged from cycle #6 (failed) and have all kinds of fertility misadventures, including an ectopic that was caught pretty late and several early losses.
 We suffer from secondary fertility, and I battled PCOS for most of my adulthood.
 Each cycle has yielded many eggs, but only a small number of embryos (our highest yield of blastocysts was two, in retrieval cycle #3 and #4).

 I started this blog as an attempt to make sense of my own experiences, somewhere I could think out loud, and work some of these things out.
 I abandoned it (and dozens of unpublished posts) twice.
 This time, I have convinced myself that this is a story worth documenting, however elusive the happy ending.
 Plus, I needed somewhere to dump the links to material I was discovering [coming soon] because I kept losing them between cycles, and before being able to pass them on.

 But in creating this space, I also hope that others might find something of use in these ups, downs, and in-betweens.
 A book that helps, an answer to a question, even just the reassurance that you’re not the only one who’s wanted to stab a nurse with a needle or held in a fart after an embryo transfer.

 If that’s you, then welcome.
 I hope you get what you need (and, eventually, what you yearn for).